StellarKit/stellarkit-bitcoin/README.md

-Bitcoind for Docker
+Bitcoin for Stellar
 ===================

-Docker image that runs the Bitcoin bitcoind node in a container for easy deployment.
+Docker image bitcoin for stellar